Bummer, I know.

 But what an impact is this going to have on you?
-You'd probably think that I am a nice guy that thinks you are smart.
+You'd probably think that I am a nice guy who thinks you are smart.
 Duh?
-Of course you are smart, you knew that already.
+Of course you are smart, you knew already.

 So what did you gain with this conversation?
 Nothing.
 You have been presented with a sugary truth that didn't change you as a person, just made you feel better for a few moments and then probably forgot about it.

 That would be the analogy of art for the sake of art.